U.S. Energy Information Administration logo

 Pipelines carry hydrocarbon gas liquids from where they are produced to where they are stored

-Most of the HGLs produced in the United States are transported in pipelines from where they are produced to places where they are used or to places where they are stored for distribution.
+Most HGLs produced in the United States are transported in pipelines from where they are produced to where they are used or stored for distribution.

 A map showing U.S. hydrocarbon gas liquids pipelines in the United States, Canada, and northern Mexico as of April 2018